If you are experiencing life-threatening symptoms call 911.

 - Note that some plans do not have out-of-network benefits.
 We encourage you to receive care from providers in your plan’s network.

 - Covered treatment may be inpatient or outpatient, however, this does not apply to prescriptions.
 There are currently no official drug treatments for COVID-19.

 - Need help finding an in-network provider?
-Log in to your member account to use your find a doctor tool or call your Total Health Care customer service team.
+Log in to your member account to use the Find a Doctor tool or call Total Health Care's customer service team.